 Best Session Awards

 SHARE is proud to feature a variety of technical sessions from users and experts around the world.
-In recognition of their exemplary presentations, SHARE congratulates the below session presenters, and their organizations, for receiving the highest attendee ratings from SHARE in San Francisco, held in February 2013.
+In recognition of their exemplary presentations, SHARE congratulates the below session presenters, and their organizations, for receiving the highest attendee ratings from SHARE in Boston, held in August 2013.

 Best of the Best